 The Moorish Caves

-“Les Covetes de Los Moros” (the Moorish Caves) have various theories explaining their origins: burial chambers from ancient times, granaries, Visigoth monasteries.
-They are very difficult to date, although it is quite possible they were created during the Hispano-Arabic period.
+“Les Covetes de Los Moros” (the Moorish Caves) are surrounded by various theories explaining their origins: burial chambers from ancient times, or granaries, or even Visigoth monasteries.
+They are very difficult to date back, although it is quite possible they were created during the Hispano-Arabic period.
 The interior of the caves may be visited (if you don´t mind a climb), which makes the whole experience even more interesting.

 The Colomer Caves